ellis882/hangman-msp3/README.md

 #### Solved Bugs

 - I was getting errors of trailing whitespaces and that some lines were too long.
+    - got rid of the whitespace manualy and made the text shorter

 #### Remaining Bugs